sanyabeast/deepvideo2/README.md

   normalization:
     target_db: -20.0  # Target dB level for audio normalization
     enabled: true     # Whether to automatically normalize generated voice lines
+  silence_trimming:
+    enabled: true     # Whether to trim silence from the end of voice lines
+    max_silence_sec: 1.0  # Maximum silence to keep at the end in seconds
+    threshold_db: -50  # Threshold in dB below which audio is considered silence

 # Video Generation Configuration
 video: